Treaty of Trianon: Borders of Hungary

 The Hungarian state was restored by the Entente powers, helping Admiral Horthy into power in November 1919.
 On 1 December 1919, the Hungarian delegation was officially invited to the Versailles Peace Conference; however, the newly defined borders of Hungary were nearly concluded without the presence of the Hungarians.
 During prior negotiations, the Hungarian party, along with the Austrian, advocated the American principle of self-determination: that the population of disputed territories should decide by free plebiscite to which country they wished to belong.
 This view did not prevail for long, as it was disregarded by the decisive French and British delegates.
 According to some opinions, the Allies drafted the outline of the new frontiers with little or no regard to the historical, cultural, ethnic, geographic, economic and strategic aspects of the region.
 The Allies assigned territories that were mostly populated by non-Hungarian ethnicities to successor states, but also allowed these states to absorb sizeable territories that were mainly inhabited by Hungarian-speaking populations.
 For instance, Romania gained all of Transylvania, which was home to 2,800,000 Romanians, but also contained a significant minority of 1,600,000 Hungarians and about 250,000 Germans.
 The intent of the Allies was principally to strengthen these successor states at the expense of Hungary.
 Although the countries that were the main beneficiaries of the treaty partially noted the issues, the Hungarian delegates tried to draw attention to them.
 Their views were disregarded by the Allied representatives.

 Some predominantly Hungarian settlements, consisting of more than two million people, were situated in a typically 20–50 km wide strip along the new borders in foreign territory.
 More concentrated groups were found in Czechoslovakia (parts of southern Slovakia), Yugoslavia (parts of northern Délvidék), and Romania (parts of Transylvania).

 The final borders of Hungary were defined by the Treaty of Trianon signed on 4 June 1920.
-Beside exclusion of the previously mentioned territories, they did not include:
+Besides exclusion of the previously mentioned territories, they also did not include: